List of schools in Sunshine Coast, Queensland

 This is a list of schools in the Shire of Noosa (Noosa) and the Sunshine Coast Region (Sunshine Coast) of Queensland, Australia, including both the urban areas and surrounding hinterland.
-Prior to 2015, the Queensland education system consisted of primary schools, which accommodated students from kindergarten to Year 6 (ages 4–13), and high schools, which accommodate students from Years 7 to 12 (ages 12–19).
+Prior to 2015, the Queensland education system consisted of primary schools, which accommodated students from Kindergarten to Year 7 (ages 5–13), and high schools, which accommodate students from Years 8 to 12 (ages 12–18).
+However, from 2015, Year 7 became the first year of high school.